API ReferenceBest Practices

 Use JS rendering only when needed

-Headless browser rendering is slower and costs 3× credits.
+Headless browser rendering is slower and more resource-intensive.
 Only enable it when the target page genuinely requires JavaScript to render meaningful content.

 Most news feeds, documentation sites, and pricing pages are server-rendered and don't need it.